Transfer Of Residence To India

 Are There Any Exemptions to The Transfer of Residence Rules?

 In case you have been staying abroad, but fail to meet the above time limits to avail Transfer of Residence rules, there are some exceptions.
 The Deputy Commissioner of Customs or the Assistant Commissioner of Customs can condone up to two months of a shortfall.
-Especially in cases of terminal leave or other exceptional circumstances, which you must give in writing to the officials, you may be eligible for a Transfer of Residence, even with a small shortfall in the duration of stay abroad.
+Especially in cases of terminal leave or other exceptional circumstances, which you must give in writing to the officials, you may be eligible for a Transfer of Residence to India, even with a small shortfall in the duration of stay abroad.

-List of Duty-Free Items Allowed Under Transfer of Residence
+List of Duty-Free Items Allowed Under Transfer of Residence To India

 - Used personal effects or household goods whose aggregate value does not exceed INR 500,000.